kevinsullivan/dmtl4/src/DMT1/Lectures/L07_predicateLogic/04_quantifiers.lean.md

 #check pf b
 ```

-We can call constructing a proof of (∀ a, P a) a universal generalization.
+We can call constructing a proof of (∀ a, Pr a) a universal generalization.
 We can
 call the application of a generliation to a value to get a value-specific proof
 universal specialization.